Can I cut the Galvanized/Stainless Cables? Nylon Cords?

 How far apart are the pre-drilled holes in the tracks that you supply?

-The Wall Track, Ceiling Track and Contempo® Track are each supplied with nine pre-drilled holes and the holes are each distributed in the same manner.
+Classic Wall Track, Classic Ceiling Track and Contempo® Track are each supplied with nine pre-drilled holes and the holes are each distributed in the same manner.
 The first hole is 4 inches from the track end.
 The remaining holes are spaced 8 inches on center from the first hole near the track end.
 These holes are 0.16 inch/4mm in diameter to accept #6 size screw.

 How many rods/cables do I need?